Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Numerical Experiments

-The numerical results consistently indicate that, even though the inner Deep Ritz routines do not compute fully converged solutions, they nevertheless provide descent directions of sufficient fidelity to maintain the stability of the outer Uzawa iteration.
-This inexactness does not hinder the overall performance; rather, the resulting iterates for the $u$-variable display a clear contractive pattern, in agreement with the theoretical predictions.
-The observed decay of the associated energies across iterations further substantiates the robustness and effectiveness of the proposed Uzawa Deep Double Ritz framework.
+The numerical results consistently show that, although the inner Deep Ritz routines are not solved to full convergence, they still produce descent directions with sufficient accuracy to preserve the stability of the outer Uzawa iteration (in line with \cref{thm:uddr}).
+This inexactness does not degrade the overall performance.
+On the contrary, the iterates associated with the $u$-variable exhibit a clear contractive behavior, consistent with the theoretical results.
+The observed decay of the corresponding energy over successive iterations further supports the robustness and effectiveness of the proposed Uzawa Double Deep Ritz framework.

+The results in Figure \ref{fig:converg_tau} confirm the theoretical stability condition \(0<\tau<2/M^2\) showing the effect of different $\tau$ values on convergence.
+For small values of \(\tau\), convergence is slow due to under-relaxation, while values near the upper bound yield faster contraction.
+Larger values lead to instability, consistent with the theoretical prediction.